Why is it so important to keep on top of your dog&...

-Arthritis in dogs is very common, exact figures vary but it has been estimated to affect up to 20% of dogs over 1 year of age.
-There are an estimated 9 million pet dogs in the UK1 so this means a significant proportion of our pets could be affected with arthritis which can substantially affect their quality of life.
+Arthritis in dogs is very common.
+Exact figures vary but it has been estimated to affect up to up to 38% of dogs.
+There are an estimated 10 million pet dogs in the UK so this means a significant proportion of our pets could be affected with arthritis which can substantially affect their quality of life.
 Arthritis is a painful disease of the joints which is progressive in nature; it cannot be cured but it can be managed to ensure dogs can continue to have a good quality of life.
 It is also worth bearing in mind that some of the symptoms of arthritis can be subtle or maybe simply attributed to increasing age and therefore go unrecognised, so it’s very possible that the true prevalence of this disease may be higher.
 All ages, breeds and sizes of dogs can be affected, it is not just a disease of older and bigger dogs.
 However, whilst this disease can affect all dogs, there are some breeds in particular who are predisposed to developmental joint disease and consequently arthritis; common examples would be the Labrador retriever and hip dysplasia or the English Springer spaniel and elbow dysplasia.

 It is important to note that you, as your dog’s owner, are best placed to spot signs of change as you will know what is normal for them.
 The list above highlights that limping is just one of the many indicators that can signal arthritis; many are more subtle and could easily be missed as potential signs.
 Many dogs will also continue to want to go for a walk despite having advanced joint disease in some cases so we need to be aware of the early signs and intervene at this stage.